 There is also a contact facility in the main menu above if you’ve got any questions or suggestions about getting involved.

 The total garden is an area of almost an acre, including the frames of seven very large (approx. 80 ft long ) greenhouses.
 We were first only granted three of these greenhouse frames and an adjacent cold-frame to start the project in.
 After grueling scrub bashing these forested greenhouses slowly became sites of flowering plants and home to vegetables.
 We have now been granted use of the whole site !

 Originally vegetables and fruit were grown in the garden for the Blaise Estate in the 1800’s.
 In the 1950’s Bristol City Council used the space to grow Bristol’s bedding plants.
 Cannington College then used the space to teach students about horticulture, with the garden eventually taken over for a tree growing project.

-For the past 10 years the gardens have been in disuse, with the greenhouse frames becoming entirely overgrown with Brambles, saplings and other plants.
+For 10 years the gardens had been in disuse, with the greenhouse frames becoming entirely overgrown with Brambles, saplings and other plants.

 Blaise Secret Garden had their first meeting on the 9th of June 2013, and with the great efforts of The Conservation Volunteers (TCV) the first secret garden greenhouse was cleared.